Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 First at all, everything is done so that:

 - the simulation crashes as soon as a problem occurs (in the engine, in the models and/or in the simulation case), so that there is not silent error
-- in debug mode, many additional runtime checkings are performed (ex: with regard to actor scheduling, termination, etc.)
+- in debug mode, many additional runtime checkings are performed (e.g. with regard to actor scheduling, termination, etc.)

 As a consequence, models in development will crash early and often, and the diagnosis should be quite easy to obtain, thanks to the detailed crash information being given.